Nasdaq/semver-git/readme.md

 For example the snapshot suffix pattern is `<count>.g<sha>-SNAPSHOT` which will generate the version `1.1.0-5.g5242341-SNAPSHOT`, which is a unique snapshot version.

+### Legacy config ###

+Plugin versions 3.0.0 and earlier used a different config method, which required setting the configuration before applying the plugin:

+    plugins {
+        id "com.cinnober.gradle.semver-git" version "2.2.0" apply false
+    }
+    // optionally: ext.nextVersion = "major", "minor" (default), "patch" or e.g. "3.0.0-rc2"
+    // optionally: ext.snapshotSuffix = "SNAPSHOT" (default) or a pattern, e.g. "<count>.g<sha><dirty>-SNAPSHOT"
+    // optionally: ext.dirtyMarker = "-dirty" (default) replaces <dirty> in snapshotSuffix
+    // optionally: ext.gitDescribeArgs = '--match *[0-9].[0-9]*.[0-9]*' (default) or other arguments for git describe.
+    // optionally: ext.semverPrefix = 'v' if your tags are named like v3.0.0
+    apply plugin: 'com.cinnober.gradle.semver-git'

+Note: This configuration method requires `apply false` combined with a manual apply.

+Both legacy config and the newer `semverGit {}` config block may be used simultaneously.
+Any non-null setting defined using both methods will use the value from the `semverGit {}` block.

 ### Release ###